Avery County Farmland Preservation Program Hosting a Community Meeting on MARCH 1ST, 2019

 - The land can still be used for agriculture.

 - You do not have to move off the property.

 - Farmland protection tools can be tailored to suit your needs, often allowing additional houses or farm structures.

 - The property can be passed on to heirs or sold to another party, with the knowledge that the land will remain a farm.

-The Avery County Agriculture Advisory Board meets monthly, please contact the Avery County Cooperative Extension Center at 828-733-8270 to receive the meeting schedule; all citizens are invited to attend.
+The Avery County Agriculture Advisory Board meets each month (THIRD FRIDAY OF EACH MONTH), please contact the Avery County Cooperative Extension Center at 828-733-8270 to receive the meeting schedule; all citizens are invited and encouraged to attend.